Technology for marketing went like the clappers in 2013 with new channels, technology and ways of communicating with consumers.

 I think the silos between what is considered ‘content’ and ‘marketing materials’, online or offline, will start to break down.
 Angela Ahrendts, the ex- Burberry CEO now at Apple, sums it up.
 “Online, offline, it’s gotta be the same”.

-Our clients are already acknowledging that all their marketing materials and communications are in fact marketing content and that there is a growing requirement to centralize marketing process and compliance management as well as management of every marketing or digital asset, in their marketing management platform.
+Our clients are already acknowledging that all their marketing materials and communications are in fact marketing content and that there is a growing requirement to centralize marketing process and compliance management as well as management of every marketing or digital asset, in their brand asset management system.
 As marketers continue to feel the pressure of justifying marketing ROI, they need better control of processes and content, whether that is editorial, video or visual.